 Check the Pins and Socket for Obstructions

 The next step is to remove the CPU to check it for any potential damage, dirt, or thermal paste that may be blocking its connection to the socket.
 If any such stain is present, clean it and reinstall the CPU.

 If a pin is broken, the CPU may still work.
 This is entirely dependent on which pin is the culprit.
 For example, a Ryzen AM4 CPU pin map shows the areas in which there are certain VSS and test/debug pins that are non-essential.

 If these were to break off, the CPU would still have the potential to operate normally.
 However, if the pins are bent, an error will occur.

 Hence why it is always best to check and see if you can fix any bent pins to the best of your ability before proceeding with a replacement.

 Although the CPU might fit into the socket, the Motherboard and its BIOS have to support it as well.

-Before troubleshooting the DRAM, do note that many times bent CPU pins may also cause the DRAM EZ Debug LED to illuminate, rather than the CPU debug LED.
+Before troubleshooting the DRAM, do note that many times bent CPU pins may also cause the DRAM EZ Debug LED to illuminate rather than the CPU debug LED.

-Proper Installation to the Socket
+Proper Installation into the Socket